cjogles/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+A hashing function translates a given key (usually a string) into an integer which will then be cut down to size to fit in a hash table.
+This way we can map key values to indices for quicker lookup times.
 2. Collision resolution
+Sometimes the hash function will result in the identical matching of keys to the same index.
+When this happens its called a collision.
+Collisions can be reconicled thorugh open addressing, or through chaining.
+Chaining implements a linked list at the time of collission, open addressing will simply point to the next open address.
-3. Performance of basic hash table operations
+3. Performance of basic hash table operations Insertion, Deletion, and Search are all constant time due to the mapping of keys.
 4. Load factor
+Load factor is the number of slots taken in the hash table, divided by the total number of slots.
+This gives us a rough idea of when we should increase or decrease the size of our hash table to decrease the chances of collissions.
 5. Automatic resizing
+Based on our load factor, we can resize our hash table.
+Rule of thumb is double the size of our hash table after load factor reaches 0.7.
 6. Various use cases for hash tables
+DNS Reconciliation
+Implementing a Cache
+Searching for elements within a large data set
+Finding duplicate elements in a dataset really fast Quickly storing and retrieiving elements from a data set

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.